Prelf1992/mlops-template-repository/README.md

 * Commit 70: Perf: Refactor code in database for better maintainability. at 2025-01-06 11:19:19
 * Commit 71: Build: Configure CI for tests to improve user experience. at 2025-01-10 14:01:07
 * Commit 72: Fix: Refactor code in workflow to support new requirements. at 2025-01-14 09:42:57
+* Commit 73: Build: Optimize performance of data model for faster execution. at 2025-01-14 13:06:34